 4. A new window with default image saving settings will pop up.

-As you can see, PhotoScape offers you to save photos with an original photos backup if you click the first “Save” button and don’t change any options.
+As you can see, PhotoScape offers you to save pictures with an original backup copy if you click the first “Save” button and don’t change any options.

 5. Go to the “Options” area and uncheck the first box “Creates a backup of the original photo in the “Originals” folder” and only then click the first “Save” button as on the following screenshot:

-6. PhotoScape will apply new settings to the edited image.
-It will save only edited images without “Originals” backup folder.
+6. PhotoScape will apply new settings to the modified image.
+It will save only final images without “Originals” backup folder.

-How to Return to Default Image Saving Settings in PhotoScape
+How to Restore Default File Saving Settings in PhotoScape

-PhotoScape will automatically remember your new photo saving preferences and will never save any original photos.
+PhotoScape will automatically remember your new output saving preferences and will never save any original duplicates.
 So be careful with it!

-If you next time need an “Originals” backup folder, then, first of all, check the box “Creates a backup of the original photo in the “Originals” folder” and after it click the first “Save” button.
-This way you will restore default image saving settings in PhotoScape photo editor.
+If you next time need an “Originals” backup folder, then do the following.
+First of all, check the box “Creates a backup of the original photo in the “Originals” folder” and after it click the first “Save” button.
+This way you will restore default image saving settings in PhotoScape freeware picture editor.